 MIMO systems [6] use multiple antennas in the transmitter ande receiver sides.
 The signals sent by the transmitter antennas are received by the receiver antennas and then combined, in order to achieve a reduction of the bit error rate (BER) or a capacity gain.
-Figure 1 shows a basic MIMO system.
+Figure 1 shows a block diagram of a basic MIMO system.

 Fig. 1.
-Basic MIMO system.
+Block diagram of a basic MIMO system.

-Taking advantage of what the MIMO technique can provide, three features stand out: (a) diversity gain, (b) multiplexing gain and (c) both gains.
+Taking advantage of what the MIMO technique can provide, three features stand out: (a) diversity gain, (b) multiplexing gain or (c) both gains.
 These features are explored in the following subsections.